 Why the community needs usHistorically there has been a lack of support and understanding of the needs of the BME population & the benefits that a rich & diverse population can bring to the area.
 We offer support & promote cross-cultural awareness by providing a focal point for BME voluntary groups; reducing isolation by offering a drop-in and social opportunities; improving confidence and independence by links to health, social care, housing & employment; encouraging participation & contribution to the wider community

-Volunteers needed to help staff our new office premises, publicise the Network, seek out and support isolated BME individuals and encourage their participation in our activities.
+Volunteers needed to help staff our new office premises, publicize the Network, seek out and support isolated BME individuals and encourage their participation in our activities.
 Listening and networking skills required.
 Also fundraising and administrative help is needed.
 All volunteers will receive a warm welcome and support to help them in their task.